Countdown to Conference!

 ||||

-⬤ Session 14b: Protecting your business and the environment – What advice do you need from EPA to assist in identifying and managing the physical risks of climate change to protect your business and the environment?
-Speakers to be announced |
+⬤ Session 14b: Protecting your business and the environment – Identifying and managing the physical risks of climate change to protect your business and the environment Moderator: Kathryn Bellette – Executive Director, Science, Climate and Programs, EPA Presenters:

 ⬤ Session 14c: Driving Climate Action in Healthcare: Transforming the Sector for a Sustainable Future – Exploring emissions reduction and adaptation strategies in healthcare to drive sustainable, resilient solutions.
-Speakers to be announced |
+Moderator: Craig Wilkins – National Director, Murray Darling Conservation Alliance Presenters:

 ⬤ Session 14d: Future Cities – What are the current and future challenges and opportunities to create better cities in South Australia?
-Moderator: Dr Ariella Helfgott – Director of Foresight and Strategic Learning, World Energy Council Presenters:
+Moderator: Prof Ariella Helfgott – Director of Foresight and Strategic Learning, World Energy Council Presenters:

 ||